 and click on the Canvas link there.

-Security policies, standards and guidance are available on the IT Services Policy and procedures page and the IT Policy Affirmation System page.
+Security policies, standards and guidance are available on the IT Services Policy and procedures page.

 Institute of Applied Health Research